 - Private Well Consolidation Form

-If you have an emergency power generator project with a total project cost of less than $100,000, please visit the Emergency Power Generator Program webpage.
+For an emergency power generator project with a total project cost of less than $100,000, please visit the Emergency Power Generator Program webpage.
 A different Eligibility Application is required for projects seeking funding through this program.

 For some ideas of eligible and ineligible projects, please view our SRF Project Examples document.
 The DWSRF program may be able to fund the planning phase, design phase, and construction phase of an eligible drinking water project.

-New in 2017 - The U.S. Environmental Protection Agency (EPA) clarified funding for service line replacements on private property.
+The U.S. Environmental Protection Agency (EPA) clarified funding for service line replacements on private property.
 The DWSRF program may fund the complete service line replacement, regardless of pipe material and ownership of the property on which the service line is located.
 Please refer to their May 9, 2016 memo for more information.

 Review and Ranking of Projects